Six facts to convince your boss to hire a co-op student

 Co-op students learn soft skills through their combined academic and work experience.
 They also offer strong communications skills, critical thinking and adaptability.
 They're technologically savvy and provide relevant perspectives to current trends and cultural events, which can help organizations grow their brands.

-6. Co-op students are a fit for nearly any department
+6. Co-op students are a fit for nearly every department

 At the University of Waterloo, more than 120 programs from across six faculties offer co-op components.
 So, whether you're looking for support in human resources, environmental and city planning, accounting or marketing, there are students and programs with the qualifications and experience to work in nearly every department.